bigrocketgames/udacity-rnd-project-flash-cards/README.md

-# Flash-Cards Project
+# Flash-Cards By You

-This is my project for the React-Native section of the Udacity React Nanodegree Program.
+React-Native flash cards application.

-This project allows you to create decks of flash cards to help you study the things you want to learn.
+This project allows you to create decks of flash cards to help you study the things you want to learn, or need to stay up to date on.

 ### You may see this application in action after you fork and clone the repo and follow these steps: